A Dirac-type theorem for arbitrary Hamiltonian $H$-linked digraphs: Preparations for Theorem

 For the non-extremal case, we divide the proof into the following three steps:

-\emph{Step $1$.} Prove the connecting lemma.
-Connecting Lemma (referred to Lemma \ref{s1} in Subsection $2.3$ below) asserts that any two distinct vertices can be connected by a short path.
+\textbf{Step 1.
+Prove the Connecting lemma.} The Connecting Lemma (referred to as Lemma \ref{s1} in Subsection $3.1$ below) asserts that any two distinct vertices in $D$ can be connected by a short path.

-\emph{Step $2$.} Find an $H$-linked subdigraph (Absorbing Lemma).
-By utilizing Connecting Lemma and the probabilistic method, we will construct an \emph{absorbing} subdigraph $H^\prime$ that is $H$-linked and possesses the remarkable property that every subset of vertices of $D$, which is not too large, can be absorbed into this subdigraph.
+\textbf{Step 2.
+Find an $H$-linked subdigraph (Absorbing Lemma).} By utilizing the Connecting Lemma and the probabilistic method, we will construct an \emph{absorbing} subdigraph $H^\prime$ that is $H$-linked and possesses the remarkable property that for every vertex pair $(u, v)$ in $D-H^\prime$, any `long' subdivided path of $H^\prime$ contain at least one absorber for $(u, v)$.

-\emph{Step $3$.} Path-Covering Lemma (Lemma \ref{Path-Cover Lemma} in subsection $2.2$) implies that we can use a limited number of disjoint paths, of any length, to cover all vertices of $D-H^\prime$.
+\textbf{Step 3.
+Path-Covering Lemma.} The Path-Covering Lemma (Lemma \ref{Path-Cover Lemma} in Subsection $3.1$) implies that we can use a limited number of disjoint paths, of any lengths, to cover all vertices of $D-H^\prime$.

-Consequently, by using the absorbing property of $H^\prime$, we will absorb these disjoint paths of suitable lengths into $H^\prime$ in order to obtain the desired arbitrary Hamiltonian $H$-linked subdigraph.
+Consequently, by using the absorbing property of $H^\prime$, we will absorb these disjoint paths of suitable lengths into $H^\prime$ to obtain the desired arbitrary $(\alpha, \beta)$-Hamiltonian $H$-linked subdigraph.
 This strongly suggests that the main theorem holds.